Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Today's Gospel + homily (in 300 words)

-Sunday 27th (A) in Ordinary Time
+Twenty-seventh Sunday in Ordinary Time (A)

 1st Reading (Isa 5:1-7): Let me now sing of my friend, my friend's song concerning his vineyard.
 My friend had a vineyard on a fertile hillside; he spaded it, cleared it of stones, and planted the choicest vines; within it he built a watchtower, and hewed out a wine press.
 Then he looked for the crop of grapes, but what it yielded was wild grapes.